Target has terrible holiday and warns of awful 2017

 Many big supermarket chains like Kroger (KR) and Whole Foods (WFM) have warned that while lower food prices can be good news for consumers, they hurts profit margins for retailers.

 Target said it plans to "transition to a new financial model."

-The company is expected to provide Wall Street more details about the new strategy when management has a conference call with analysts later Tuesday morning.
+During a conference call with analysts Tuesday morning, executives talked about how Target will spend more to revamp existing stores, open new stores, upgrade its supply chain and inventory management and boost its digital operations.

+"At a time when many others are shrinking, we are investing," chief financial officer Cathy Smith said.
+She added that the company will look to lower prices and add a dozen exclusive brands.

 Related: Here's why Amazon might buy a big retailer

+And Cowen analyst Oliver Chen said in a report that the company has a lot of work to do to win back market share and be more competitive against Amazon, Walmart and big supermarkets.

+"The company needs to do a better job executing and attracting shoppers looking to just pick up a few items (vs. stocking up).
+We also believe food remains a work in progress," Chen wrote.

-The woes are the latest setback for a company hit by a massive data breach in 2013.
+Target's woes are the latest setback for a company hit by a massive data breach in 2013.
 The credit and debit cards of about 40 million customers were stolen.

 The problems led to the ouster of longtime CEO Gregg Steinhafel.
 Cornell, formerly an executive at Pepsi (PEP), took over in 2014 and had appeared to right the ship.
 Sales went back up.